Maximiliane-K/pp1-the--ramen-hub/README.md

  * The background images on the website were obtained from [Pexels](https://www.pexels.com/de-de/).
  * The images of the Ramen soups on the favorites-page are made by Maximiliane Kaempffer.
- * The Logo was created by me using a template on [Canva](https://www.canva.com/create/logos/).
+ * The Logo was created by Maximiliane Kaempffer using a template on [Canva](https://www.canva.com/create/logos/).
  * The Icons were obtained from [Font Awesome](https://fontawesome.com/v4/icons/).

  **Acknowledgments**

  I would like to say thank you to my Code Institue Mentor [Brian O'Hare](https://ie.linkedin.com/in/bjohare) for guiding me through my first own project.